 Exxon Mobil (XOM) is copping a lot of flak from investors right now.
 An awful lot of folks out there don’t appreciate the fact that the stock price hasn’t done anything for more than a decade.
-Compare that to its peer Chevron, which has put on over 50% in capital appreciation – not to mention the boat load of cash dividends paid out on top – in that time.
-A cursory “side by side” analysis would suggest that Exxon has seriously underperformed.
-Putting the merits of that statement aside, I’d go out on a limb to say now is not a bad time to pick up the stock for long-term oriented investors.
+Indeed, a cursory “side by side” analysis with peer Chevron, which has put on over 50% in capital appreciation in that time, would suggest that Exxon has seriously underperformed.
+Putting the merits of that statement aside, I’d go out on a limb to say that now is not a bad time for long-term investors to pick up Exxon stock.

 Financial numbers year-to-date don’t paint a pretty picture.
 First, earnings and cash flow are down in what is obviously a tougher macro environment compared to 2018.
-In its fiscal third quarter the company reported earnings of $3,170m, down a massive 49% on the $6,240m made in 3Q18.
-For the nine-month period (i.e. year-to-date), earnings clocked in at $8,650m versus almost $15,000m at this point last year.
-As far as I can see that relative performance is the worst out of the “big five” oil majors.
+The company reported earnings of $3.17b in its fiscal third quarter, down a massive 49% on the $6.24b made in 3Q18.
+For the nine-month period, earnings clocked in at $8.65b versus almost $15b at this point last year.
+As far as I can see, that relative performance appears the worst out of the “big five” oil majors.

 A couple of other points to note.
 First, earnings in Exxon’s other operating segments are weaker too.
-For example, Downstream profit is down around $2,000m so far in 2019 versus last year.
-Its chemicals business is down around $1,500m on the same basis.
+For example, Downstream profit is down around $2b so far in 2019 compared to last year.
+Its chemicals business is down around $1.5b on the same basis.
 Second, Exxon has ramped up capital expenditures at the same time as cash flow has weakened.
-The company spent $7,719m on CapEx in 3Q19, around 17% higher than the $6,586m spent in 3Q18.
+The company spent $7.72b on CapEx in 3Q19, around 17% higher than the $6.59b spent in 3Q18.

 The upshot is that free cash flow is being squeezed big time.
-Over the first nine months of the year the company reported cash flow net of CapEx of around $4,500m, not even enough to cover the dividend.
-Needless to say that is not what we expect to see from Exxon given all of the other majors are safely covering their distributions in the current environment.
+The company reported free cash flow of around $4.5b over the first nine months of the year, not even enough to cover the dividend.
+Obviously that is not what we expect to see from Exxon given all the other majors are safely covering their distributions right now.

-The good news is the company isn’t increasing its CapEx for no reason.
-In its Upstream division it has five big strategic projects in development: the Permian Basin in Texas; offshore Brazil; offshore Guyana; Mozambique LNG; and Papua New Guinea LNG.
-The company see Upstream CapEx over 2019 and 2020 coming in at around $48,000m.
+The good news is that the company isn’t increasing its CapEx for no reason.
+In its Upstream division, it has five big strategic projects in development: the Permian Basin in Texas; offshore Brazil; offshore Guyana; Mozambique LNG; and Papua New Guinea LNG.
+The company sees Upstream CapEx coming in at around $48b over 2019 and 2020.

-The LNG projects in Mozambique and Papua New Guinea decent returns at natural gas prices equal to around $5/MBtu.
+The LNG projects in Mozambique and Papua New Guinea generate decent returns at natural gas prices equal to around $5/MBtu.
 Likewise, oil production in the Permian, Brazil and Guyana make money at prices well below $50/bbl.
-At $60/bbl Brent (2017 price, inflation adjusted) the company reckons they will help contribute to an incremental $7,000m in annual profit by 2025.
+At $60/bbl Brent (2017 price, inflation adjusted), the company reckons those projects will help contribute to an incremental $7b in annual profit by 2025.

 Long-term followers of Exxon will probably be aware that the current 5% dividend yield is historically interesting.
-In fact as far as I can see it represents a near twenty-year high.
-Granted, stock buybacks don’t form part of the shareholder returns equation as they used to, but when Exxon offers up 5% of your investment in hard cash in the first year you tend to sit up and take notice.
+In fact, it represents a near twenty-year high as far as I can see.
+Granted, stock buybacks don’t form part of the shareholder returns equation like they used to, but when Exxon offers up 5% of your investment in hard cash each year, you tend to sit up and take notice.

-Given how much profit the company thinks it can throw off at $60/bbl oil I’d say that makes for an interesting value proposition.
-According to its projections, Exxon will generate over $30,000m worth of annual net profit by 2025 as a result of the investments it is making now.
-Based on the current share count that would put earnings per share at around the $7.15 mark by the middle of next decade.
+Given how much profit the company thinks it can throw off at $60/bbl oil, I’d say that makes for an interesting value proposition.
+Exxon reckons it will generate over $30b worth of annual net profit by 2025 as a result of the investments it is making now.
+That would put earnings per share at around the $7.15 mark by the middle of next decade based on the current share count.
 Slap a 15x multiple on that and you end up with a share price north of $105.
-I’d expect Exxon to pay out a further $25 per share in dividend cash through 2025.
+I would also expect Exxon to pay out a further $25 per share in dividend cash through 2025.
 For a stock currently trading below $70 a share, that strikes me as a decent deal.